Konfido/alfred_image_utils/README.md

-# Image Utils Workflow
+# Alfred Workflow - Image Utils

-Alfred Workflow which can take a set of PNG/JPG/gif files and compress them by using some local utils or the online [TinyPNG](https://tinypng.com/) service.
-Please make sure you have made all  [dependencies](#Dependencies) installed.
+Using local CLIs or the [TinyPNG](https://tinypng.com/) service to process images (PNG/JPG/gif).

+Notes:

-(Note: The free TinyPNG API has a monthly limit of 500 file processes per month.)
+- The free TinyPNG API has a monthly limit of 500 file processes per month.
+- Please make sure you have made all  [dependencies](#Dependencies) installed.